learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 ## Basic Design Principles

-The study of and refinement of the principles of object oriented design will take place over decades of a programmer's life and career.
-This reading is meant to function as a very basic introduction to the what and why of object oriented design.
+The study of and refinement of the principles of object-oriented design will take place over decades of a programmer's life and career.
+This reading is meant to function as a very basic introduction to the what and why of object-oriented design.
 Here, we'll briefly discuss some of the basic principles.
-Keep these principles in mind as you continue to learn more about object oriented Ruby and revisit them in your future work.
+Keep these principles in mind as you continue to learn more about object-oriented Ruby and revisit them in your future work.

 ### What are Object-Oriented Design Principles?